aromatic-toast/aromatic-toast/README.md

 ### What I've been up to...

-- 🔭 I’m currently working on an NLP dashboard here: https://imdb-text-analysis.herokuapp.com/
+- 🔭 I’m currently working on an NLP dashboard [here](https://imdb-text-analysis.herokuapp.com/).
-- 🌱 I’m currently analyzing IMDB movie reviews to learn NLP tools like Top2Vec for topic modelling and Doc2Vec for text feature extraction.
+- 🌱 I’m currently [analyzing IMDB movie reviews](https://github.com/aromatic-toast/IMDB_Sentiment_Analysis) to learn NLP tools like Top2Vec for topic modelling and Doc2Vec for text feature extraction.
 - 📫 How to reach me: lesley.miller@alumni.ubc.ca